prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The protocol to use if a scrape returns blank, unparseable, or otherwise invalid Content-Type.
+<p>fallbackScrapeProtocol defines the protocol to use if a scrape returns blank, unparseable, or otherwise invalid Content-Type.
 It will only apply if the scrape resource doesn&rsquo;t specify any FallbackScrapeProtocol</p>
 <p>It requires Prometheus &gt;= v3.0.0.</p>
 </td>